ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 <!-- break -->

 And all at once, I'm a single man again who somehow found himself laying in a married man's bed.
-I'm a father  stepping out into a bachelor's slippers.
-It's then this starry fog washes over me and I'm suddenly privy to the cracks in the alternate universe I've come to find myself in.
+I'm a father sliding my feet back into a bachelor's slippers.
+It's then that this starry fog washes over me and I'm suddenly privy to the cracks in the alternate universe I've come to find myself in.
 I look in the mirror and don't recognize the lined, graying face staring back at me.
 I go about my day with the nagging guilt that I've somehow stolen this beautiful life from some other charmed version of myself.

 I lumber through my daily routine like it's second nature to be living this peculiar man's life.
 Tripping over hair bows and toy trucks that have accidentally found their way to my floor.
 When the day is done, I come home and half expect to only hear the empty thud of the door as it latches behind me.